 Glitter intensity: 5

 The underside of my Snapple cap had a real fact: “Women’s hearts beat faster than men’s hearts.”
-100% true for when I see a bottle of this glitter oil.
+100% true for when I see a bottle of this glitter oil sitting on a shelf.

 There’s a heavy sweet smell of baked vanilla and frosting, similar to a fresh batch of Christmas sugar cookies.
 And who doesn’t love Christmas?

 Silky and smooth, this is definitely a moisturizing product.

 The oil doesn’t exactly dry quickly, or at all, for that matter.
 I’d caution someone to apply this only after you’ve gotten dressed, and to avoid silk clothing because even the most skilled dry cleaner would be hard-pressed to remove an oil stain from a silk dress.
 Although, when put to the underwater test, the oiliness went away, yet the shimmer remained.
 This is a great pick for poolside lounging.

 The shimmer can be likened to specks of sporadic gold dust gleaming on the skin.
 I had to apply several pumps to get the gorgeous glowing effect that Ta’s models were sporting at the press preview and all over Instagram.

 I get a hint of lightly toasted coconut chips, and I love it.